Burro7J/mocalum/README.md

 ## Getting Started <a name = "getting_started"></a>

 ### Prerequisite <a name = "required"></a>
-Ideally you should have `conda` or `anaconda` installed on your computer so you can build an isolated `python` environment in which you will install `mocalum`.
+Ideally, you should have `conda` or `anaconda` installed on your computer so you can build an isolated `python` environment in which you will install `mocalum`.

 ### Installing